Morrin Law Office

 If you have just been in a serious car wreck in Richmond, KY, then it’s important for you to immediately call 911, check on those who may be hurt, move your vehicle out of the highway or road, if possible, and take pictures of the damage and scene, if possible, as you wait for the EMT and police to arrive.

-At the Morrin Law Office, our Richmond personal injury professional team is dedicated to fighting for the rights of accident victims and helping injured Kentuckians recover financially and physically after their lives have been turned upside down by a devastating car accident.
+At the Morrin Law Office, our Richmond personal injury attorneys are dedicated to fighting for the rights of accident victims and helping injured Kentuckians recover financially and physically after their lives have been turned upside down by a devastating car accident.
 We help folks get back to their best life after a serious injury by recovering money from the insurance companies.
 If we could rewind the clock for our clients so they never have to deal with the pain, inconvenience, missed work, surgery, and multiple doctor appointments then that is exactly what we would do.
 The reality is that we are able to recovery money from the responsible insurance company to pay our clients’ medical bills that accrue while they recover, their mortgage and utility bills if they’ve had to miss work, and necessary future medical treatment that they will need eventually because of the accident.
 We are always improving ourselves to provide the best service to our clients while they recover from a serious injury to get back to their best life.

 If you’ve been hurt in an accident and are looking for professional guidance, text or call us at 859-358-0300 or message us on Facebook for a 100% NO COST case evaluation and claim estimate after a serious injury or loss of a loved one.